NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     given by ``--heights-from-dem``.
 A larger weight will make it harder for the cameras to move, hence preventing unreasonable changes.

+--anchor-dem <string (default: "")>
+    Use this DEM to create anchor points.

 --quat-norm-weight <double (default: 1.0)>
     How much weight to give to the constraint that the norm of each